 Guests at Nigerian weddings will typically approach the bride or groom (or their family members) on the dance floor during the reception.
 They will then either throw money at them or “pin” it to their head or chest before letting it drift to the floor.
 The purpose of the gesture seems to be twofold.
 First, it is meant to offer blessings and well-wishes (and cash, of course!) to the newlyweds.
 Second, it is a way to draw attention to and enhance the social standing of the gift-giver.
-Interestingly, a similar (but presumably unrelated) tradition exists in Polish and Ukrainian weddings.
+Interestingly, a similar (but presumably unrelated) tradition exists in weddings celebrated in Poland and Ukraine.

-Washington, DC, wedding photographers like us love the money spray tradition!
-It looks great on film!
+For a Washington, DC, wedding photographer, the money spray ritual was an absolute treat!
+Not only was it fun to watch, it also looked great on film!
 Pictures of the bills, whether still stuck to the head or chest of the person dancing or fluttering through the air, are always stunning.
-The notes add visually pleasing background elements to images of brides and grooms getting crazy on the dance floor.
+The notes also add visually pleasing background elements to images of brides and grooms getting crazy on the dance floor.
 The green of the money often contrasts nicely with (or complements) the vivid colors of the traditional Nigerian clothing that many of the wedding guests wear.
 With that in mind, we already cannot wait to photograph another Nigerian wedding in the Washington, DC, area!

 © 2020 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers